sachiin044/QnA-Chatbot-OpenAI-Ollama/README.md

 - [LinkedIn](https://www.linkedin.com/in/sachiin04/)
 - [GitHub](https://github.com/sachiin044/)

-Here’s a funny ending without the coffee reference:

----

 ## 🚀 **Final Thoughts**
 This project was powered by late-night debugging, countless print statements, and the occasional "why isn't this working?" moment.
 If it helps you, great! 🎉 If it breaks... consider it an **unexpected feature**. 😆